ac74/reevaluating_germeval2017/README.md

 sh run_example.sh
 ```

-Note: `run_SubtaskD.py` should return reproducible results, but for some reason, it does not.
+Note: For `run_SubtaskD.py` reproducibility could not (yet) be ensured.
 Therefore, the micro F1 score may fluctuate between +/-0.01.
 This may slightly change the ranking of the language models for Subtask D.

 ## Citation